 How global warming and climate change affect human health?

-What is Climate Change and what causes it?
+What is Climate Change, and what causes it?

-Top scientists are proving to the world since1988, since the formation of Intergovernmental Panel on Climate Change (IPCC), that climate change is caused by humans, our over-consumption, energy consumption, eating and driving habits by burning fossil fuels and adding carbon dioxide (CO2), methane (CH4), nitrous oxide (NO2) and other greenhouse gases to the atmosphere causing the earth to warm to levels which will make the earth not livable for humans and other species.
+Top scientists are proving to the world since1988, since the formation of the Intergovernmental Panel on Climate Change (IPCC), that climate change is caused by humans, our over-consumption, energy consumption, eating and driving habits by burning fossil fuels and adding carbon dioxide (CO2), methane (CH4), nitrous oxide (NO2) and other greenhouse gases to the atmosphere causing the earth to warm to levels which will make the planet not livable for humans and other species.
 In the next century, people will face the following problems:

 1. Temperature-related illnesses

 8. Population migration